 The way a neighborhood looks and feels when you walk or drive around it, from its setting, its buildings, and its flavor, can make all the difference.
 This neighborhood has some really cool things about the way it looks and feels as revealed by NeighborhoodScout's exclusive research.
 This might include anything from the housing stock to the types of households living here to how people get around.

-The Cecil B Moore Ave / N 16th St neighborhood stands out for having an average per capita income lower than 98.5% of the neighborhoods in the United States.
+One of the unique characteristics of the Cecil B Moore Ave / N 16th St neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 98.5% of the neighborhoods in America.
 Also of note, 100.0% of the children in this area live in poverty; an extraordinarily high percentage compared to other neighborhoods in the nation.
 In a nation where approximately one in four children grows up in poverty, this neighborhood stands out for the depth of the problem manifested here.

 In addition, neighborhoodScout's analysis shows that the Cecil B Moore Ave / N 16th St neighborhood has a greater concentration of residents currently enrolled in college than 99.0% of the neighborhoods in the U.S. With 41.1% of the population here attending college, this is very much a college-focused neighborhood.